thomas-a-bertz/ConwaysGameOfLife/README.md

 # ConwaysGameOfLife
-Conway's Game of Life -- Working version but ugly, should make a good refactoring exercise
+Conway's Game of Life -- Different versions, some work, others don't and all are ugly.
+Are meant to make for good refactoring exercises.